heinthanth/bare/README.md

 ## Core Features

 Everything is written from scratch.
 No external dependencies. \
 Just hack it as what you need.
-I just shipped `bare` with simple Router and some utilities.
+I just shipped `bare` with simple regex Router and some utilities.

 ## License